-For those seeking an experience like no other, Madagascar, Africa is the perfect destination.
-The fourth largest island in the world, it was torn away from African and Indian landmasses millions of years ago after an earthquake that set it adrift.
-The result is a truly unique island considered by some to be the most bio-diverse place on earth.
+For those seeking an off-the-beaten-track destination like no other, Madagascar is the perfect place to go.
+It is the fourth largest island in the world, and was torn away from the African and Indian landmasses millions of years ago after an earthquake that set it adrift.
+The result is a truly unique island, considered by some to be the most bio-diverse place on earth.

 Much of Madagascar is still wild and undeveloped consisting of breathtaking mountains, lush forests and vibrant coral reefs beckoning to be explored.
 As stunning as this island is, however, travellers must arm themselves with the following information in order to remain safe during their journey.

 Madagascar's government has experienced an upheaval and remains in a period of instability due to a recent military coup.
 In May 2010, armed clashes occurred in Antananarive between the military and the police force necessitating the use of tear gas and live ammunition.
 A number of fatalities and injuries resulted.

 In November 2010, a referendum of a new constitution was held resulting in another attempted coup Although this rally was unsuccessful, there remains a high level of political tension throughout the country with the real possibility that the situation may deteriorate at any time.

 Steer clear of any protests, demonstrations or political gatherings which can turn violent quickly.
 In addition, the Ambohijatovo, Lac Anosy, Antaninarenina and Analakely areas and military barracks should be avoided as they have been subject to political gatherings resulting in outbreaks of violence.